privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 #### When a user publishes a message

-Publishing messages requires users to encrypt a command using a shared key generated using ECDH [1.10] and submiting the ciphertext through the `publishMessage()` function.
+Publishing messages requires users to encrypt a command using a shared key generated using ECDH [1.10] and submitting the ciphertext through the `publishMessage()` function.
 The message is then queued for processing by the co-ordinator once published.

 #### When the coordinator merges the state queue